List of saltwater lakes of China

 There are thousands of lakes in the People's Republic of China, including 945 saltwater lakes and 166 salt lakes.
-Salt lakes and saltwater lakes are listed down there.

-The Database of Chinese Lakes provided data on China's salt lakes.
+The Database of Chinese Lakes provides data on China's salt lakes.
 Changes in water level, environment, and human activities may increase or decrease the size of each lakes over time.

-The Five Largest Salt lakes
+The five largest salt lakes

-Five Largest Saltwater Lakes
+Five largest saltwater lakes

 The five largest saltwater lakes in China include: